Bus Tours in France, Italy and Switzerland

 The Best of Europe

-Kyra, traveled in June
+Carolyn, traveled in May

 A luxury Wi-Fi equipped coach connects France, Switzerland, and Italy.
 The route crosses Alpine passes to showcase Lucerne's Chapel Bridge, Venice's St. Mark's Square, and Florence's Duomo, with professional drivers ensuring smooth transitions between carefully selected hotels.

-Duration 18 days Destinations England, Netherlands, Germany, Switzerland, Italy, France Age Range All Ages Welcome Operator Cosmos From $4,299
+Duration 18 days Destinations England, Netherlands, Germany, Switzerland, Italy, France Age Range All Ages Welcome Operator Cosmos From $4,449

 Road to Rome (Classic, Start Paris)

-A, traveled in August
+Terry, traveled in June

 Luxury coaches take you from Paris through Switzerland to Italy.
 Scenic drives through Burgundy vineyards and Alpine passes include UNESCO sites with expert guides, featuring Wi-Fi and double legroom.